pschatzmann/rp2040-i2s/README.md

 The library works without probems with the [Pico-Arduino](https://github.com/pschatzmann/pico-arduino.git) Library

-This funcitonality however is giving linker errors in MBed: https://github.com/arduino/ArduinoCore-mbed/issues/367
+This funcitonality however is giving [linker errors](https://github.com/arduino/ArduinoCore-mbed/issues/367) when used in the standard Arduino MBED.

 ### Documentation